xatlasm/vue-json/README.md

 * Button to request an externally-hosted JSON object

-* Display the results on the page as an ordered list.
+* Display the results on the page as an unordered list.